 University of California - Santa Cruz is a great option for individuals interested in a Cell Biology & Anatomical Sciences major.
 Soon after graduation, cell biology students typically earn around $47,900 in their early careers.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 68.0% of undergraduates at this school acquire educational funding, so be sure to complete the FAFSA!This school does not require freshman students to live on-campus.
-Want to learn a little more about University of California - Santa Cruz's campus?
-Take a virtual tour.
+Go on a virtual tour to explore UC Santa Cruz.

 Cedarville University is among your best bets if you're planning on studying Cell Biology & Anatomical Sciences.
 Students from the cell biology & anatomical sciences major at Cedarville University get 1.2% above the the typical college graduate with the same degree.
 Students who like a more relaxed life will appreciate the school's position in the compact town of Cedarville, Ohio.

 The top ranked program at Cedarville is general psychology.There is a grad program obtainable for students who are intrigued.
-Want to learn more details on Cedarville University's campus?
-Have a virtual tour.
+Go on a virtual tour for more information on Cedarville.

 University of Connecticut is a great option for individuals interested in a Cell Biology & Anatomical Sciences major.
 University of Connecticut cell biology & anatomical sciences students receive 2.4% more than the typical cell biology grad.
 Looking for a big school?
 This institution has more than 20,000 students on campus.